vaail/formulize/README.md

 If you are found something problem of this plugin, or you have some question.

-Plese send a message on gitter. (gitter url is on the top of the menual)
+Please send a message on gitter. (gitter url is on the top of the menual)